 - Micro-transactions: Maybe, but no "loot boxes."

 - Battle royale mode: Nope, 343 Industries has said it isn't planning one.

-Check out Halo Infinite's Discover Hope trailer from E3
+Here's Halo Infinite's Discover Hope trailer from E3 2019

 We finally got a lengthy trailer for Halo Infinite, but it's not quite what we expected.
 Rather than starting with Master Chief, it starts with a UNSC soldier seemingly derelict in space in a Pelican.
 And the Chief does eventually show up, but, well, we won't spoil how.
 Check it out in the trailer above.